jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 `RiemannRecognitionGeometry/Port/CofactorCRGreenS2Interfaces.lean`, which asserts the phase velocity is the **boundary limit** \(y\downarrow0\) of the x-component of the conjugate Poisson gradient for `cofactorLogAbs ρ` (the same Poisson-model field whose Carleson energy defines `cofactorEbox_poisson`).

+**Holistic packaging (new):** the single-object interface `RiemannRecognitionGeometry/Port/CofactorOuterLogBranch.lean` defines `Port.CofactorOuterLogBranch.CofactorOuterLogBranch`, which bundles the lift + FTC + Poisson pairing gates.
+This is now the boxed target because it matches the intended analytic meaning (“there is an outer/log branch whose real part is the boundary log-modulus and whose imaginary part is the cofactor phase lift”).

 There is a small “shape” lemma `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTrace_of_poisson` showing this Poisson boundary-limit gate